Contact

 Friend’s dog went a whole day without pooping in the house?
 Quilt!

-OK, so maybe not that last one, but you get what I mean.
-Even though my technique has greatly improved since I started, I would love to have one of those earlier quilts just so I could look back and see how far I’ve come.
+OK, maybe not that last one, but you get my point.
+Even though my technique has improved a lot since I started, I’d love to have one of those earlier quilts just to look back and see how far I’ve come.
 Or maybe not.
-They weren’t made with the good fabric.
+They weren’t made with good fabric.

 Buy Tools & Supplies Like You'll Never Buy Them Again

-Obviously my first cardboard cutting mat didn’t make it past the first quilt.
-Cardboard is not exactly self-healing, if you know what I mean.
-Then I bought a small self-healing cutting mat that I could barely fit my fabric on and that I stored leaning against a wall.
-It ended up with a permanent curve and would never lay flat for cutting.
-Then I splurged on the big 24x36 inch mat and painstakingly made sure it always laid flat.
-That was 18 years ago, and I’ve only had to replace it once from using it so much.
-Eventually they can’t heal themselves anymore, but that was a nice long run with those mats.
-Spending the extra money – and treating it well – made that mat a cheaper investment in the long run.
+Obviously, my first cardboard cutting mat didn’t last past the first quilt.
+Cardboard isn’t exactly self-healing, if you know what I mean.
+Then I bought a small self-healing cutting mat that I could hardly fit my fabric on, and I stored it leaning against a wall.
+It ended up with a permanent curve and would never lie flat for cutting.
+Later, I splurged on a large 24x36 inch mat and carefully ensured it always lay flat.
+That was 18 years ago, and I’ve only needed to replace it once due to heavy use.
+Eventually, they can’t heal themselves anymore, but that was a good long run with those mats.
+Spending the extra money—and treating it well—made that mat a more economical investment in the long run.

 The same holds true for scissors, fabric storage, and other tools you’ll use every day.

-I’ve been in guilds and quilting groups all over the country, and one thing is certain to happen at all of them.
-A quilter – beginner or advanced – will hold up their quilt during show and tell and then begin to talk about the things they don’t like about it or that they didn’t do right.
+I’ve been part of guilds and quilting groups across the country, and one thing is guaranteed to happen at all of them: a quilter — whether a beginner or an expert — will hold up their quilt during show and tell and then start talking about the things they don’t like about it or what they think they didn’t do right.

 What?!

-Maybe because most quilters are women, and we’re not supposed to think we’re awesome?
-But think about everything that goes into a quilt: selecting the pattern and fabric and painstaking hours cutting and piecing, basting, quilting, and binding.
+Maybe it's because most quilters are women, and we’re not supposed to think we’re amazing?
+But consider everything that goes into making a quilt: choosing the pattern and fabric, then spending hours cutting, piecing, basting, quilting, and binding.

 And then you stood up and put yourself down.

 No more!
-When you go to show and tell, stand up there with your bad self and be proud of what you’ve done!
-Is everyone going to like it?
-No. But that’s ok.
+When you go to show and tell, stand up confidently and be proud of what you’ve created!
+Will everyone like it?
+No. But that’s okay.
 You know what went into it.
 Don’t sell yourself short.
-Instead consider discussing your thought processes along the way, what you learned, or what inspired you to make the quilt in the first place.
+Instead, try discussing your thought process along the way, what you learned, or what inspired you to make the quilt in the first place.
 Speak positively and be proud!

-My quilting spaces have ranged from converted computer desks in the corner of the living room to the kitchen table to a real live studio with a custom-built sewing desk.
-Many of my set ups over the years were not conducive to good posture.
+My quilting spaces have ranged from converted computer desks in the corner of the living room to the kitchen table, and eventually to a dedicated studio with a custom-built sewing desk.
+Many of my setups over the years were not conducive to good posture.
 I wish I could go back in time and tell myself, “Spine straight, shoulders back and down.”

 There are plenty of exercises and stretches we can do to make good posture second nature.
-Chat with your doctor about what would work best for you and then do it.
+Talk with your doctor about what would work best for you, and then do it.

 Don't Chase Trends

-Trends come and go in quilting.
-Traditional vs. modern.
-Prints vs. solids.
-Machine vs. hand piecing and quilting.
-Then add in all the hashtags for quilt along projects that make you want to feel like a cool kid.
+Trends in quilting come and go.
+Traditional versus modern styles.
+Prints versus solids.
+Machine piecing and quilting versus handwork.
+Plus, all the hashtags for quilt-alongs make you feel like a cool kid.

 Resist the urge.
-If modern really speaks to you, be modern.
-Then don’t try to take on traditional projects unless you have a compelling reason.
-If you’re not enjoying the project, it will be a chore to finish.
+If modern truly speaks to you, embrace being modern.
+Then, avoid taking on traditional projects unless you have a strong reason.
+If you’re not enjoying the project, it will feel like a chore to finish.
 We’re not here to do chores.
-We’re here to feed our souls with creativity.
+We’re here to nourish our souls with creativity.

-I can’t tell you how many projects I took up because I wanted to be a part of something on social media or because it was a look someone else liked.
-These projects languished in my works in progress pile and hung onto me like a psychological noose.
-Some of them I’ve let go.
-Some I’ve been able to turn into something that does make my heart sing.
+I can’t tell you how many projects I’ve started just because I wanted to be involved in something on social media or because it was a look someone else liked.
+These projects sat in my works-in-progress pile and weighed on me like a psychological noose.
+Some I’ve let go of, while others I’ve managed to turn into something that truly makes my heart sing.

-All I’m saying here is to be who you are.
-You’ll be happier for it in the long run.
+All I’m saying is to be yourself.
+You’ll be happier in the long run.

 This is my version of Hexy MF from I’m a Ginger Monkey.
 It was supposed to be an entire EPP top, but that original pattern was weighing me down.
-As soon as I made modifications to make the project mine, I was able and excited to finish it.
+Once I made modifications to make the project my own, I was able and excited to finish it.

-Some of my greatest quilting breakthroughs came when I asked the stupid questions.
+Some of my biggest quilting breakthroughs happened when I asked simple questions.
 Why a quarter-inch seam?
 What’s the difference between quilting cottons, batiks, and homespun fabrics?
-Why is it called quilting when that’s only one step of the process?
-Yeah, I looked a little silly for a minute, but the answers to these questions helped me learn – and then break – the rules of quilting.
+Why is it called quilting when that’s only part of the process?
+Yeah, I looked a little silly for a moment, but these questions helped me learn – and then challenge – the rules of quilting.

-For the record, it’s a large enough seam to keep the fabric together but small enough to not be bulky; regular woven, tightly woven dyed with wax, and very loosely woven – usually a plaid; and no one ever really did give me a good answer to that one.
+For the record, it’s a large enough seam to hold the fabric together but small enough to avoid bulk; regular woven, tightly woven dyed with wax, and very loosely woven fabrics—usually a plaid; and no one ever really gave me a good answer to that last one.

 Keep learning